-Join friends and colleagues in beautiful Atlanta, November 21–24, for the 2015 AAR & SBL Annual Meetings.
+Plan to join your colleagues in beautiful Boston for the 2017 AAR & SBL Annual Meetings.

-AAR Statement on Academic Freedom and the Teaching of Religion
+AAR Statement on Academic Freedom

-The AAR has long been committed to the fundamental principles of academic freedom articulated by the American Association of University Professors in its 1940 Statement on Academic Freedom and Tenure.1 In its 1995 mission statement the AAR affirmed that "within a context of free inquiry and critical examination, the Academy welcomes all disciplined reflection on religion—both from within and outside of communities of belief and practice."
-The work of “ongoing reflection upon and understanding of religious traditions, issues, questions, and values.3 That such a pursuit of understanding might sometimes prove unsettling or challenging to students or teachers is to be expected, especially when students are unaccustomed to analytical reflection on their own religious practices and beliefs or to historical and sociological reflection on their own traditions and communities.
+The AAR has long been committed to the fundamental principles of academic freedom articulated by the American Association of University Professors in its “1940 Statement on Academic Freedom and Tenure.”1 Indeed, our mission statement affirms that "within a context of free inquiry and critical examination, the Academy welcomes all disciplined reflection on religion—both from within and outside of communities of belief and practice."
+The work of “ongoing reflection upon and understanding of religious traditions, issues, questions, and values” demands that we safeguard the conditions that allow for the free exchange of ideas, and it entails responsibilities as well as rights.
+Both are governed by the canons of academic freedom.